As a responsible lender we will do our best to only lend what we think you can afford.

 - Smartphone App – Paym or Barclays’ Pingit

-If you do receive a ‘missed payment’ message from us then don’t ignore it, contact us as soon as possible so that we can both put things right.
-Missing a payment can be a warning sign that your finances are in trouble, now is a good time to review your budget and get some help and advice.
+If you do receive a ‘missed payment’ message from us then don’t ignore it, contact Members Support as soon as possible so that we can both put things right.
+Missing a payment can be a warning sign that your finances are in trouble.
+Now is a good time to review your budget and get some help and advice.

 10 Reasons why you should contact us if you’ve missed a loan payment: